guettli/Microsoft-365-vs-Google-Workspace/README.md

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.

+You can copy images from a online word document.
+In Google docs, you can't copy an image and paste it into an other application.
+At least not in a straight forward way.
+There is a work-around: You need to export the image to google-notes (via right-click).
+In google-notes you can copy the image.

 # Why Microsoft?

 Don't ask me why so many companies (at least here in Germany) choose Microsoft-365 without looking at Google-Workplace.